Leopard 2: Leopard 2A4

-The Swiss company RUAG introduced a new upgrade package for Pz 87 main battle tanks, to meet the requirements of the Swiss Army.
-The tank has improved overall protection.
-It is fitted with a new modular composite armor package.
-Armor modules can be tailored to provide enhanced protection against a specific threat.
+The Swiss company RUAG offered an upgrade package for Pz 87 main battle tanks to meet a possible requirement of the Swiss Army for improved protection.
+It is fitted with a new modular composite armour package.
+Armour modules can be tailored to provide enhanced protection against a specific threat.
 Damaged modules can be easily replaced in field conditions.
 Upgraded tanks are less vulnerable to direct hits, anti-tank missiles, RPG rounds, mines, and IEDs.
 The vehicle received new sensors such as a sniper detection sensor and a laser warning receiver.
+In 2021, the two prototypes with add-on armour were handed to the Militär- und Festungsmuseum Full-Reuenthal.

-The Leopard 2 Revolution or Leopard 2RI is an upgraded variant from Rheinmetall for the Leopard 2A4 tank purchased by Indonesia.
-The upgrade includes AMAP armor from IBD Deisenroth and Rheinmetall Chempro, improved fire control systems, and battlefield management and situational awareness systems.
+The Indonesian Army operates the Leopard 2 Republic Indonesia or Leopard 2RI, an upgraded variant based on Rheinmetall's MBT Revolution upgrade for the Leopard 2A4 tank.
+The upgrade includes AMAP armour from IBD Deisenroth and Rheinmetall Chempro, improved fire control systems, and battlefield management and situational awareness systems.